Saimun1875/Comparative-Evaluation-of-CNN-and-Vision-Transformer-for-Jute-Leaf-Disease-Detection/README.md

-# A Comparative Evaluation of CNN and ViT for Jute Leaf Disease Detection
+# A Comparative Evaluation of CNN and ViT for Jute Leaf Disease Detection - BSc Thesis

 **Objective:** Compare the effectiveness of Convolutional Neural Networks (CNN) and Vision Transformers (ViT) in detecting diseases in jute leaves.